lamritha/fragments/README.md

 - If `PORT` changes, update your requests accordingly
 - Health route is `/`
 - Unknown routes return JSON 404 responses
+- Authentication is handled using Passport JWT strategy
+- JWTs are validated against Amazon Cognito
+- CORS is enabled for frontend integration
+- Protected routes require Bearer authentication